Full Text View

 2. Outpatient

-3. Meet criteria for the diagnosis of Autistic Disorder according to the DSM-IV-TR, as determined by an experienced and reliable clinician, confirmed by the ADI-R and ADOS-G administered by trained raters with research reliability.
+3. Meet criteria for the diagnosis of Autism Spectrum Disorder according to the DSM-IV-TR, and supported by the ADOS or ADI-R.

 Exclusion Criteria:

-2. Previous diagnosis of Rhett's Disorder or Childhood Disintegrative Disorder
+2. Previous diagnosis of Rett's Disorder or Childhood Disintegrative Disorder

-9. Treatment in the last 12 weeks with cyclosporine, methotrexate, infliximab, or other immunomodulatory agents
+6. Treatment in the last 12 weeks with cyclosporine, methotrexate, infliximab or immunomodulatory agents

-10. Treatment in the last 2 weeks with antibiotics, antifungal, or antiparasitic medications
+7. Treatment in the last 2 weeks with antibiotics, antifungal or antiparasitic medications

-12. Presence of any organic or systemic disease or need for a therapeutic intervention, not otherwise specified, which would confound the interpretation of the results.
+8. Presence of any organic or systemic disease or need for a therapeutic intervention, which would confound the interpretation of results.

-Please refer to this study by its ClinicalTrials.gov identifier: NCT01040221
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT01040221

 Locations